Efficient Recovery Learning using Model Predictive Meta-Reasoning

-Intuitively, a high failure value implies that failures during execution are less problematic as the robot is highly confident of recovering.
-Learning recoveries that optimize the failure value also improve our original objective of expected return under partial observability (\ref{eq:objective}).
-A good first learning strategy is to train all the recoveries in a round-robin manner as we don't know \emph{a priori} what the best recovery from every failure mode will be.
-While this works well in the initial stages of learning, we observed in our experiments that it is quite inefficient as the failure value quickly saturates (figure~\ref{fig:allocation}).
-To address this, we propose an online algorithm that tracks the progress of all the recoveries and chooses what failure modes to focus on and what safe state to recover to such that the failure value improves maximally with high probability in every training episode.
+Intuitively, a high VoF implies that failures during execution are less problematic as the robot is highly confident of recovering.
+Learning recoveries that optimize the VoF improves robustness to failures.
+A good first meta-strategy is to train all the recoveries in a round-robin manner as we do not know \emph{a priori} what the best recovery from every failure mode will be.
+While this works well in the initial stages of learning, we observed in our experiments that it is quite inefficient as the VoF quickly saturates (figure~\ref{fig:allocation}).
+To address this issue, we propose a meta-reasoning algorithm that tracks the progress of all the recoveries and chooses which failure modes to focus on and which precondition to recover to such that the VoF improves maximally with high probability in every training episode.